Bissbert/zsh.dotfiles/docs/profiling.md

 Investigate entries with large self-time values.
 Common improvements:
 - Disable unused segments in `p10k-classic.zsh` to reduce Powerlevel10k init time.
 - Remove heavy plugins or move them to deferred loading in `zshrc`.
-- Delete the compdump cache and re-run `compinit -C -u` if `compaudit` becomes slow on network mounts.
+- Delete the compdump cache and re-run `compinit -C -d "$ZSH_COMPDUMP"` if `compaudit` becomes slow on network mounts.

 ## Sharing Results
 For consistent reproduction, attach the following to bug reports or commit messages: